 Amssafah 32,، Marrakesh 40000, Morocco

 Jemaa el-Fnaa is a large public square with small merchants, hawkers & entertainers, popular with tourists & locals.
 It’s located next to the famous Koutoubia mosque.
-We had our first meal here during the night time.
-We got to try the 10 Dhs orange juice (which is a highly recommended thing to drink in Marrakesh).
+I had my first meal here during the night time.
+I got to try the 10 Dhs orange juice (which is a highly recommended thing to drink in Marrakesh).
 The orange juice is known for being naturally sweet without sugar and is very refreshing.
 There were so many orange juice stalls at the market, all with the same price, so I am assuming that they were pretty much identical in terms of taste.
 However, I went to stall No. 1, which I read up somewhere online that it is usually the go-to.

 Café Restaurant ARGANA